 Trust me on the timing here.
 Perfect weather will make your experience in “The Land of Enchantment” even more magical.

 Below, we spotlight the best things to do in Santa Fe, New Mexico.
 Bookmark this guide for easy reference later.

 Enjoy your trip!

-The Georgia O’Keefe Museum in downtown Santa Fe is delightful, which is why it’s an essential stop for any visitor to Santa Fe– especially art-lovers.
-Take in some of the artist’s most iconic works in this tightly-curated collection, which traces a chronology of O’Keefe’s life and legacy with gleeful aplomb.
+The Georgia O’Keeffe Museum in downtown Santa Fe is delightful, which is why it’s an essential stop for any visitor to Santa Fe– especially art-lovers.
+Take in some of the artist’s most iconic works in this tightly-curated collection, which traces a chronology of O’Keeffe’s life and legacy with gleeful aplomb.

 Throughout the museum, visitors can watch archival footage of the artist and read intimate reflections on her life, her artistic philosophy, and her muse-like love affair with the grandeur of the region.

 “[New Mexico] is the most wonderful place you can imagine.
 It’s so beautiful there.
 It’s ridiculous.”